Plastic Bags

 Artwork is where many Restaurant Printed Poly Mailers Bulk Order Planning projects lose time.
 Before production starts, the supplier needs the correct logo file, the number of colors, the imprint area, and the exact panel location for the art.
 Front, back, gusset, and flap placements all require actual measurements.
 Guessing here leads to proof delays later, and proof delays are expensive because they push the whole timeline back.

 Vector files are the cleanest starting point because they hold line quality at production scale.
-If a raster file is the only option, it needs to be high resolution and prepared at the intended size.
-A logo that looks crisp on a laptop can vanish on a larger mailer if the art is not built with bleed, safe zones, and fold lines in mind.
-Those details matter more than decorative extras.
+If a raster file is the only option, it needs to be high resolution and prepared at the final size.
+A blurry logo on a proof usually turns into a blurry logo on the bag, so this is not the place to wing it.

 Pricing, MOQ, and Quote Factors That Move the Unit Cost